Ed-Fi-Alliance-OSS/Project-Tanager/FAQ.md

 # Ed-Fi ODS/API and Data Management Service FAQ

-The recent Ed-Fi blog post New Cloud-Native Functionality Coming to the Ed-Fi Alliance Technology Suite introduced a piece of software under active development, the Ed-Fi Data Management Service.
-Eventually, this software will replace the Ed-Fi ODS/API Platform.
-Unsurprisingly, a few themes emerged in the questions and conversations at Ed-Fi Tech Congress 2024.
-We will try to address some of the most common below.
+The Ed-Fi Alliance is actively developing the Data Management Service (DMS) to enhance data integration and management capabilities for educational agencies.
+Designed to be robust and flexible, the DMS will address the evolving needs of the Ed-Fi Community.
+The Ed-Fi Alliance plans to fully replace the current ODS/API Platform with the DMS by the 2028–2029 school year.
+In the meantime, the Alliance remains committed to supporting the ODS/API Platform through the 2027–2028 school year.

 ## Q: What does the future look like for the legacy ODS/API Platform?